Keyvan Andres

 Keyvan Andres Soori (born 8 March 2000, in Cologne, Germany) is a German-Iranian former racing driver.

 Career

 Karting

-Keyvan Andres Soori started his racing career in karting in 2011.
+Andres started his racing career in karting in 2011.
 He competed in the Minimes class of the regional Provence-Alpes-Côte d'Azur championship.
 The eleven-year-old also competed in the French Bridgestone Cup.
-The following year the young German driver joined the Kerpener Kart Challenge in the KF3 class placing fifth in the championship.
+The following year, he joined the Kerpener Kart Challenge in the KF3 class placing fifth in the championship.
 Andres was entered by Lotus Racing Karts, a subsidiary of Group Lotus.
-Keyvan also entered the ADAC Kart Masters event at Kerpen racing other future stars like Mick Schumacher.
-The year 2013 was the final year in karts for the German driver.
-Andres scored five points in the WSK Super Master Series KFJ class.
+He also entered the ADAC Kart Masters event at Kerpen racing other future stars like Mick Schumacher.
+The year 2013 was the final year in karts for the Andres.
+He scored five points in the WSK Super Master Series KFJ class.